tyru/goriki/README.md

     Dropbox/pdf --> NAS

 and I want to delete old(\*1) files not to concern disk (and Dropbox) resource.<br />
 (like Mac's TimeMachine backup management.
-I like the way for data ops)
+I like the way for disk resource management)

     Dropbox/pdf (Maximum size = 2GB)